deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 She gave him an amused look.
 “Shower.
 Now.
 You still stink.”

 Oh, okay.
 So that was her game.
-“Yes Ma’am.”
+“Yes ma’am.”

 She beamed and turned to sorting out the minor mess she’d left in the kitchen.
 “Good boy.”

-Jluian *loved* showers.
+Julian *loved* showers.
 He’d gone six years without any proper access to hygiene and that meant he’d been more than willing to spend big money on the best damn shower he could get.
 He stepped in, turned the water up to just shy of painful, and set the full-body spray on its most powerful setting.
 There was something almost therapeutic about letting it beat the aches out of his muscles and the sweat off his skin until he felt completely and satisfyingly *clean.*

 He’d also made a point of making the shower big enough for three.
 Though they’d given up on shower sex as awkward, slippery and difficult, it was still fun to get clean together so he was more than happy to make room when Xiù joined him a few minutes later.
 She turned the pressure down a little, but left the heat as it was.